 This is the second of two field experience courses prior to the internship.
 Candidates are supervised by their school-based mentor and university faculty in this pre-internship clinical experience.
 The focus is on the development of basic individual, age appropriate counselling skills and integration of professional knowledge.
 Candidates observe, gain understanding for, and practice listening skills, interviewing, conflict resolution, and de-escalation techniques in preparation for leadership and counselling roles and their internships.
 Audio or videotaping of laboratory practice is required.

 The school counselling internship is a mentored, integrated, sequential field experience planned by the student, the university field supervisor, and district mentor.
-The internship involves applying theory to the real life of the school while learning the school counsellor’s roles and responsibilities.
+The internship involves applying theory to the real life of the school while learning school counsellors’ roles and responsibilities.
 Each internship is mentored by skilled professionals and practitioners in the field.
-The internship requires a log of the candidate’s experiences with reflections and a professional portfolio of the candidate’s experience.
-The minimum number of hours of internship practice over the courses is 420 which include the pre-requisite observation courses.
-During the course of the total internships, the candidate conducts a research project.
-Each internship is accompanied by a one-day seminar, which is a guided reflection on the candidate’s learning.
-In the final seminar, the candidate presents the research projects for peer and faculty review and feedback.
+The internship requires a log of the student’s experiences with reflections and a professional portfolio of the student’s experience.
+The minimum number of hours of internship practice over the courses is 420.
+During the course of the total internships, students conduct a research project.
+Each internship is accompanied by a one-day seminar, which is a guided reflection on the students‟ learning.
+In the final seminar, students present their research projects for peer and faculty review and feedback.

 The final of the three sequenced internship courses.
 Please see description of EGC605 and EGC607 above.

 School Counselling Project or Thesis Courses (3)

 Choose one of the following: